Part 7 - Administrative and Interpretive Regulations

 3.5.
 As specified in Section 7.100 of this Bylaw, the Development Planner may or may not approve a Development Permit for a Discretionary Development.

 3.6.
-No Development Permit Required means a development that complies with the criteria specified in Section 7.120 of this Bylaw.
+No Development Permit Required means a development that complies with the criteria specified in Section 7.120.

 7.120 No Development Permit Required